PhD, Professor of

 IMPORTANT Information for Erasmus and guest students coming

-to Roskilde Autumn 2014 and Spring 2015, including lists of courses.
+to Roskilde Autumn 2016 and Spring 2017, including lists of courses (pt incomplete).

 Logic & constraint logic programming (abduction, metaprogramming, Constraint Handling Rules...),

 CHR Grammars and aspects of Natural Language Processing;

 Logical methods for context comprehension;

 Responsible for the project Automatic Support for Proving